0.0

 end

-# Migration must also use :integer
+# Migration must also specify :integer for the table

 create_table :legacy_models, id: :integer do |t|